Relintai/pandemonium_engine_docs/03_usage/19_plugins/editor/03_making_main_screen_plugins.md

 As seen in the `doc_making_plugins` page, making a basic plugin that extends the editor is fairly easy.
-Main screen plugins allow you to create new UIs in the central part of the editor, which appear next to the "2D", "3D", "Script", and "AssetLib" buttons.
+Main screen plugins allow you to create new UIs in the central part of the editor, which appear next to the "2D", "3D" and "Script" buttons.
 Such editor plugins are referred as "Main screen plugins".

 This tutorial leads you through the creation of a basic main screen plugin.